Back Council of Europe anti-racism Commission to prepare report on the Netherlands

-A delegation of the European Commission against Racism and Intolerance (ECRI) visited the Netherlands from 1 to 6 July 2018 as the first step in the preparation of a monitoring report.
-During its visit, ECRI’s delegation gathered information on legislation, hate speech, violence, integration policies and LGBT issues.
+A delegation of the European Commission against Racism and Intolerance (ECRI) visited the Netherlands from 4 to 8 November 2024 as the first step in the preparation of a monitoring report.
+The visit was preceded by online meetings on 29 and 31 October 2024.
+During the visit, ECRI’s delegation gathered information on effective equality and access to rights, hate speech and hate-motivated violence, and integration and inclusion.

-Following this visit, ECRI will adopt a report to be published in 2019 in which it will make a fresh set of recommendations on measures to be taken by the authorities to address racism, racial discrimination, xenophobia, antisemitism, and intolerance in the country.
-Among these, two will be revisited in two years’ time as part of an interim follow-up procedure.
+Following this visit, ECRI will adopt a report in which it will make a new set of recommendations on measures to be taken by the authorities to address racism and intolerance in the country.
+The implementation of two priority recommendations will be reviewed in two years’ time after the publication of the report as part of ECRI’s interim follow-up procedure.

 • Diminuer la taille du texte